optimizely/javascript-sdk/README.md

 ## Packages

 This repository is a monorepo that we manage using [Lerna](https://github.com/lerna/lerna).
-That means that we actually publish [several packages](/packages) to npm from the same codebase, including:
+Only one package lives here currently, but that may change in the future.

 | Package                                                | Version                                                                                                                                   | Docs                                                                                                                                                                                                                                                                          | Description                                                                        |
 | ------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |